-wellno-integer value that defines the well number associated with the specified PACKAGEDATA data on the line.
+- wellno-integer value that defines the well number associated with the specified PACKAGEDATA data on the line.
 WELLNO must be greater than zero and less than or equal to NMAWWELLS.
-Multi-aquifer well information must be specified for every multi-aquifer well or the program will terminate with an error.
-The program will also terminate with an error if information for a multi-aquifer well is specified more than once.

-radius-radius for the multi-aquifer well.

-bottom-bottom elevation of the multi-aquifer well.
-The well bottom is reset to the cell bottom in the lowermost GWF cell connection in cases where the specified well bottom is above the bottom of this GWF cell.
+Multiaquifer well information must be specified for every multi-aquifer well or the program will terminate with an error.
+The program will also terminate with an error if information for a multi-aquifer well is specified more than once. - radius-radius for the multi-aquifer well.
+The program will terminate with an error if the radius is less than or equal to zero. - bottom-bottom elevation of the multi-aquifer well.
+If CONDEQN is SPECIFIED, THIEM, SKIN, or COMPOSITE, BOTTOM is set to the cell bottom in the lowermost GWF cell connection in cases where the specified well bottom is above the bottom of this GWF cell.
+If CONDEQN is MEAN, BOTTOM is set to the lowermost GWF cell connection screen bottom in cases where the specified

-strt-starting head for the multi-aquifer well.

-condeqn-character string that defines the conductance equation that is used to calculate the saturated conductance for the multi-aquifer well.
-Possible multi-aquifer well CONDEQN strings include: SPECIFIED-character keyword to indicate the multi-aquifer well saturated conductance will be specified.
+- well bottom is above this value.
+The bottom elevation defines the lowest well head that will be simulated when the NEWTON UNDER_RELAXATION option is specified in the GWF model name file.
+The bottom elevation is also used to calculate volumetric storage in the well. - strt-starting head for the multi-aquifer well.
+The program will terminate with an error if the starting head is less than the specified well bottom. - condegn-character string that defines the conductance equation that is used to calculate the saturated conductance for the multi-aquifer well.
+Possible multi-aquifer well CONDEON strings include: SPECIFIED-character keyword to indicate the multi-aquifer well saturated conductance will be specified.
 THIEM-character keyword to indicate the multi-aquifer well saturated conductance will be calculated using the Thiem equation, which considers the cell top and bottom, aquifer hydraulic conductivity, and effective cell and well radius.
-SKIN-character keyword to indicate that the multi-aquifer well saturated conductance will be calculated using the cell top and bottom, aquifer and screen hydraulic conductivity, and well and skin radius.
+SKIN-character keyword to indicate that the multiaquifer well saturated conductance will be calculated using the cell top and bottom, aquifer and screen hydraulic conductivity, and well and skin radius.
 CUMULATIVE-character keyword to indicate that the multi-aquifer well saturated conductance will be calculated using a combination of the Thiem and SKIN equations.
 MEAN-character keyword to indicate the multi-aquifer well saturated conductance will be calculated using the aquifer and screen top and bottom, aquifer and screen hydraulic conductivity, and well and skin radius.

-- ngwfnodes-integer value that defines the number of GWF nodes connected to this (WELLNO) multiaquifer well.
+The CUMULATIVE conductance equation is identical to the SKIN LOSSTYPE in the Multi-Node Well (MNW2) package for MODFLOW-2005.
+The program will terminate with an error condition if CONDEON is SKIN or CUMULATIVE and the calculated saturated conductance is less than zero; if an error condition occurs, it is suggested that the THEIM or MEAN conductance equations be used for these multi-aquifer wells. - ngwfnodes-integer value that defines the number of GWF nodes connected to this (WELLNO) multi-aquifer well.
 NGWFNODES must be greater than zero. - aux-represents the values of the auxiliary variables for each multi-aquifer well.
 The values of auxiliary variables must be present for each multi-aquifer well.
 The values must be specified in the order of the auxiliary variables specified in the OPTIONS block.
 If the package supports time series and the Options block includes a TIMESERIESFILE entry (see the "Time-Variable Input" section), values can be obtained from a time series by entering the time-series name in place of a numeric value. - boundname-name of the multi-aquifer well cell.
 BOUNDNAME is an ASCII character variable that can contain as many as 40 characters.
 If BOUNDNAME contains spaces in it, then the entire name must be enclosed within single quotes.